Lucian63/automation-aws-with-python/README.md

-# automation-aws-with-python
+# Automating AWS with Python
-Projects of automation AWS using Python
+Repository for projects *Automating AWS with Python*